bnjmnt4n/system/README.md

-# bnjmnt4n/dotfiles
+# bnjmnt4n/home

-This repository contains my dotfiles, including my [NixOS][nixos] configuration.
+This repository contains my home environment, largely consisting of my [NixOS][nixos] configuration.
 This is very much a work-in-progress, and will probably change drastically as I figure out a setup that suits me.

 ## Setup